Previous dayFebruary 10, 2026Next day

 92.9 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 76 km WSW of Cantwell, Alaska on February 10, 2026 at 21:25 UTC.
+A magnitude 2.0 earthquake was recorded 76 km WSW of Cantwell, Alaska on February 10, 2026 at 21:25 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 2.6 earthquake that occurred about 17 hours earlier.
-The event originated approximately 92.9 km below the surface, classifying it as intermediate depth.
+At a depth of 92.9 km, the event was intermediate depth.
 Geolocation places the event at 63.182°N, -150.405°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10